An Investigation of Stabilization Scaling in Finite-Strain Virtual Element Methods for Hyperelasticity: Numerical experiments

 Two stabilization strategies are compared across all mesh types and refinement levels.
 The first is the classical formulation of \cite{Wriggers2017} and \cite{vanHuyssteen2020}, detailed in Section \ref{sec:classic_stab}, which evaluates a surrogate neo-Hookean energy over an internal fan triangulation with effective Lamé parameters $\hat{\mu}$ and $\hat{\lambda}$ given by (\ref{eq:mu_hat_classical}) and (\ref{eq:lambda_hat_classical}).
 The second is the proposed kernel-only deviatoric/volumetric decoupled stabilization introduced in Section \ref{sec:new_stab}, which decouples the shear and bulk stabilization channels and scales the deviatoric contribution exclusively by $\mu$, eliminating the dependence on $\lambda$ identified as the source of the volumetric proxy problem.

-For $\nu=0.499$, the Cook's membrane results provide a clear separation between a locking-free response under the decoupled term and a locking-prone response under the classic term, consistently across the four mesh families (\texttt{Regular quadrilateral}, \texttt{Distorted quadrilateral}, highly distorted quad \texttt{Highly distorted quadrilateral}, and \texttt{Voronoi tessellation}).
-In all cases, both formulations converge to the end of the prescribed loading history; the distinguishing feature is therefore not solver robustness, but the asymptotic load--displacement response and its mesh-dependence in the nearly incompressible regime.
-Figures \ref{fig:quad_comparison}, \ref{fig:dist1_comparison}, \ref{fig:dist2_comparison} and \ref{fig:voronoi_comparison} show the deformed state for both stabilization terms in each mesh for different mesh sizes.
+For $\nu=0.499$, the Cook's membrane results show a clear separation between a locking-free response under the decoupled term and a locking-prone response under the classic term, consistently across the four mesh families (\texttt{Regular quadrilateral}, \texttt{Distorted quadrilateral}, \texttt{Highly distorted quadrilateral}, and \texttt{Voronoi tessellation}).
+In all cases both formulations complete the prescribed loading history, so that the distinguishing feature is not solver robustness but the asymptotic load--displacement response and its mesh dependence in the nearly incompressible regime.
+Figures~\ref{fig:quad_comparison}, \ref{fig:dist1_comparison}, \ref{fig:dist2_comparison}, and~\ref{fig:voronoi_comparison} display the deformed state for both stabilization terms on each mesh family and for different mesh sizes.

-Under the decoupled term, the tip displacement $u_y$ approaches a narrowband (approximately $8.5$) as the mesh is refined, indicating a stable nearly incompressible limit with mild mesh sensitivity.
+Under the decoupled term, the tip displacement $u_y$ approaches a narrow band (approximately $8.5$) as the mesh is refined, indicating a stable nearly incompressible limit with mild mesh sensitivity.
 The structured families (\texttt{Regular quadrilateral} and \texttt{Distorted quadrilateral}) approach this value from below ($8.01 \to 8.48$ and $7.79 \to 8.51$, respectively), while the Voronoi family exhibits a small non-monotone transient on the coarsest meshes ($9.02 \to 8.33$) before settling and converging to the same fine-mesh value ($8.52 \to 8.53$).
 The highly distorted family (\texttt{Highly distorted quadrilateral}) approaches the same range from above ($10.67 \to 8.99$), which is consistent with the fact that strong geometric distortion can produce a comparatively compliant coarse response that is reduced as resolution increases and the deformation field is better represented.
 Overall, the decoupled term yields a coherent refinement picture: despite markedly different element geometries, the fine meshes across families cluster around a common response, with the expected coarse-mesh variability attributable to geometric irregularity and low-resolution tessellation effects.